 - polyester elastics and laces only work with iDye Poly;

 - not all of us resist the smell of some dyes!

 The great part of the sewing community, you can “fish” for ideas and answers to some problems.
 I have seen for a long time some dyeing experience shares.
 At that time I said: dream on.
-And that because in this part of Europe, fabric dyes are hard to come by.
+And that is because in this part of Europe, fabric dyes are hard to come by.
 Until I found a shop that sells some of the Dharma products.
 This is when I started to seriously consider dyeing!

 First in the pot went some elastics for bras and panties.
 I used the iDye Poly – a product for synthetics that can dye polyester.
 I was not sure what the elastics are made of, but I knew they were from synthetics.

 Having the brown lace but no matching elastics, made this color the first choice.
-And thanks God, out of different dyes, I tried iDye Poly first!
+And thanks to God, out of different dyes, I tried iDye Poly first!

-You should picture me: all equipped with rubber gloves, long spoon, a protection mask, big protection glasses, three pots, pieces of various fabrics.
+You should picture me: all equipped with rubber gloves, a long spoon, a protection mask, big protection glasses, three pots, pieces of various fabrics.
 Even with all that, I still sometimes feel the awful smell from the iDye Poly!
 This is how hard it has imprinted in my head and nose =))

 But I love colors!
 And seeing people dye their fabrics made me think not all of the dyes stink!
 Next one to try: Dharma Acid Dyes.
 Fuchsia and Crimson.